The Easy Lap Trick: Your Guide to Maintaining Weight Without Obsessing Over Calories

 As for food, Intuitive eating, fasting, and elimination style diets are not just reserved for those in maintenance mode; the principles behind each of these eating styles can be achieved by those looking to lose weight as well.

 The biggest difference between those looking to maintain weight and those trying to lose weight is dieters who are trying to drop pounds require a calorie deficit or they must burn more calories than what’s consumed.
-It’s even possible to achieve a calorie deficit without exercise if calories are monitored or planned accordingly.
+Achieving a calorie deficit without exercise is entirely feasible by monitoring or planning calorie intake.
 Weight loss requires that calories consumed be less than what is burned in a day, which means that someone trying to see the scale go down may need to put extra effort in movement goals and eating habit changes.

 Some concepts to lose weight without counting calories include: